Code7R/davfuse/README.md

 ----------------

 davfuse has been compiled and tested on Mac OS X 10.8 and Debian Wheezy GNU/Linux.
-The author has no reason not to believe that it should not compile and run on other versions of Mac OS X and GNU/Linux but YMMV.
+The author has no reason to believe that it should not compile and run on other versions of Mac OS X and GNU/Linux but YMMV.
 Additionally, The pure WebDAV component has been compiled and run on Windows XP and Windows 7 using [MingGW](http://mingw.org/).